reddit/devvit/devvit-docs/docs/interactive_post.md

-# Build an interactive post
+# Build a blocks post

 1. Login to Devvit.
 2. Start a new project.